frcdesign/FRCDesign.org/docs/mechanism-examples/shooter/index.md

     ---

-    Made for for shooting 7" foam balls, with a hood and flywheel design.
+    A compact ball shooter with back rollers and a heavy flywheel

     [:octicons-arrow-right-24: 2910's IR @ Home / 2021 Offseason Shooter](2910_2021_shooter.md)
 </div>